File Management

 File Deploy Flow

-- The agent checks the file-state KV for a previous deploy.
+Deploy follows the standard job processing flow.
+The agent fetches the file from Object Store, computes its SHA-256, and checks the file-state KV for a previous deploy.
 If the SHA matches, the file is skipped (idempotent no-op).
+If the content differs, the agent writes the file to disk and updates the file-state KV with the new SHA-256.

 You can target a specific host, broadcast to all hosts with _all, or route by